- College of Osteopathic Medicine

 Students also must pass a qualifying examination that consists of both a written and oral component.

-Biomedical sciences graduate students should submit a plan of study to the BSGC prior to completing 28 hours of graduate credit.
+Biomedical sciences graduate students should submit a Plan of Study prior to completing the second term.

 Biomedical sciences graduate students identify an advisor and work with the advisor to assemble an advisory committee, identify a research project and determine a plan of study.
-The advisory committee must be selected prior to beginning the second year of the program and consist of at least four members with one member from the School of Forensic Sciences or OSU Graduate College in Stillwater.
+The advisory committee must be selected prior to beginning the second year of the program and consist of at least four members, with one member from outside the school of biomedical sciences.